| Activities

 of a Series on Europe and the European Union organised by the Professor Barbara Haskel of McGill University and supported

-* As Europe gets larger will it
+in part by the IES. * As Europe gets larger will it

 disappear?
 Lecture by Jeffrey Kopstein, University of Toronto,